stayradiated/terminal.sexy/README.md

 ![Settings](docs/settings.jpg)

-You can set set the font family, size and line-height.
+You can currently set the font family, size and line-height.

-It also supports Google Web Fonts.

-So you can easily use any font from http://google.com/fonts.
+It cans also use any font on [Google Web Fonts](http://google.com/fonts).

-(Just make sure you use the exact case as used by Google: `Droid Sans Mono` but not `droid sans mono`)
+(Just make sure you use the exact same case: `Droid Sans Mono` but not `droid sans mono`)

 ## License